Menu

 Camping / National Parks

-Currawinya National Park camping guide
+Complete Currawinya National Park Camping Guide [2025]

 Currawinya National Park is on Budjiti Country.
 I acknowledge the Traditional Custodians of this area and their connection to Country, and pay my respects to their Elders past and present.

-Currawinya National Park is a bird lover’s paradise, rich in pastoral history, and sees relatively few visitors.
-And that’s obviously very attractive for campers like me who seek solitude and wide open spaces.
+It’s a bird lover’s paradise, rich in pastoral history, and one that sees relatively few visitors.
+And that’s very attractive for people like me who seek solitude and wide open spaces when they’re camping.

 The only downside at Currawinya is probably the pesky mosquitoes.